michelp/nerve/README.md

 # Using zerovisor.zvopen.Popen

 The 'zvopen' program is a wrapper around a class that mimics the operation of the 'subprocess.Popen' class.
-This means that in most cases, with minimal constructor changes, the 'zerovisor.zvopen.Popen' class can be substituted into an existing program that uses 'subprocess.Popen' to provide process supervision to child processes started from Python code.

 Note that the zerovisor Popen is not a perfect clone of Popen.